surniaulula/wpsso/readme.txt

 		* Added support for jQuery based Gutenberg notices.
 		* Added a refresh for the SSO metabox when saving a Gutenberg post.
 * *Improvements*
-	* Changed the "Dismiss" button text in notices with informative label: "Hide", "Always", "1 hour", "1 month", etc.
+	* Changed the "Dismiss" button text in notices with informative label: "Hide", "1 hour", "1 month", etc.
 	* Added dismiss information to the notification message.
 Example:
 		* This notice can be dismissed permanently.
 		* This notice can be dismissed for 1 hour.